mbta/mobile_app_backend/README.md

 Sentry is used for error logging and aggregation.

 ### Environment Configuration

 Install [direnv](https://direnv.net/) if you don't already have it, copy `.envrc.example` to `.envrc`, populate any required values, then run `direnv allow`.

 ### Running the application

-- Run `mix setup` to install and setup dependencies
+- Run `mix setup` to install and setup dependencies, as well as set up the database and run migrations.
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.